View Nepal Tour Packages in Detail

 Your Questions, Answered

-When is the best season for Annapurna North Base Camp Trek?
+2. When is the best time for North Annapurna Base Camp trek?

 The ideal seasons are autumn (September to November) and spring (March to May), as these periods usually have clear weather, wonderful views.

-How difficult is the Annapurna north Base Camp Trek ?
+3. How difficult is the Annapurna north Base Camp Trek?

 Basic requirements include trekking shoes, trekking apparel, sleeping bags, rucksacks, trekking sticks and medical kit.